 • In the past 15 years, the use of total knee arthroplasty has grown significantly

-• Some experts believe the growth is due to use of an effective procedure, while others contend there is over-use of the surgery that relies on subjective criteria.
+• Some experts believe the growth is due to the use of an effective procedure, while others contend there is an over-use of the surgery that relies on subjective criteria.

 In other words a medical equation

-In a related editorial, Dr. Jeffery Katz from the Orthopedic and Arthritis Center for Outcomes Research at Brigham and Women’s Hospital in Boston, Mass., writes, “we should be concerned about offering total knee replacements to subjects who (have) “none” or “mild” on all items of the pain and function scales.”6
+In the related editorial, Dr. Jeffery Katz from the Orthopedic and Arthritis Center for Outcomes Research at Brigham and Women’s Hospital in Boston, Mass., writes, “we should be concerned about offering total knee replacements to subjects who (have) “none” or “mild” on all items of the pain and function scales.”

-Ethically this should be a problem to many.
-People forced to live in pain until they are of appropriate age to get a knee replacement.
+Ethically, this should be a problem for many.
+People forced to live in pain until they are of the appropriate age to get a knee replacement.

 In October 2015, an editorial appeared in the New England Journal of Medicine.
 In that editorial Jeffrey N. Katz, M.D., the same mentioned above, cites the arguments that randomized trials (any further research) of total joint replacement are senseless if they all confirm a rationale to use them.
 After all, joint replacements are among the most significant advances of the 20th century; don’t we already know they are successful?
 Yes, but maybe not as successful as we think they are.